Skip to main content

 3. Select + New Job in the top-right corner.

-You’re now in the job builder—let’s walk through each section.
+You’re now in the job builder!
+Let’s walk through each section below.

-• Goal: Choose the outcome you’re asking your Bolt Agent to achieve.
+• Choose the outcome you’re asking your Bolt Agent to achieve.
+The job’s goal cannot be changed once created, so choose carefully.

 • Depending on your selected goal, you may be prompted to provide additional context, like choosing which application, form, or event applies.

-• Instructions: Provide high-level guidance on how the Bolt Agent should approach the job.
+• Provide high-level guidance on how the Bolt Agent should approach the job.

 • Instructions are optional, but recommended.